 Spring rolls are a must-try when you visit any Southeast Asian country.
 Of course, every country has its own version, but all taste so great in their own way.
 But I personally love Vietnamese rolls more than any version out there.
 I think they are the best and so easy to replicate.
 And here’s the recipe I always make at home:

-- 4 ounces of raw shrimp, peeled, deveined, chopped
+- 4 ounces shrimp - peeled, deveined, chopped

 - Soak cellophane noodles in boiling water for five minutes.
 Drain and cut into 1- to 2-inch pieces.